grubersjoe/react-activity-calendar/README.md

 support questions.
 If you encounter issues, you need to fix those yourself given the maintenance state of CRA.
 Personally, I would recommend using [Vite](https://vitejs.dev/) instead of CRA.

-### Why is the tooltip library x not supported?
+### Why is the tooltip library x unsupported?

+It seems impossible to support all kinds of tooltip libraries since they are all implemented differently.
 See this [issue](https://github.com/grubersjoe/react-activity-calendar/issues/32) and especially this [comment](https://github.com/grubersjoe/react-activity-calendar/issues/32#issuecomment-1735208729).
 The next major version will be based on a headless approach for tooltips, so that styling is completely up to the user.